- Court Appointed Special Advocate (CASA)

 5. Give consent for and pass a criminal record check, Child Protective Service check and Bureau of Motor Vehicles record check.

 6. Attend in-service education, totaling at least 12 hours per year, commencing within 6 months of start of volunteer duties.

 7. Have transportation and provide proof of valid Indiana driver’s license and car insurance which includes liability coverage.

-8. Maintain a complete up to date file on each case, including appointments, interviews and info gathered about the child and the child’s circumstances.
+8. Maintain a complete up to date file in the Optima case management system on each case, including appointments, interviews and info gathered about the child and the child’s circumstances.

 10. Sign CASA Volunteer Insurance Disclaimer.

 11. Return all case file information to the program once a case has been dismissed.

 1. When appointed to a case, interview the child, family members, foster family, teachers, social workers, and other interested parties to determine the facts. ¬ Record all findings as the case progresses and confer with the assigned volunteer coordinator on a regular basis.

 2. Act as an objective, independent fact finder and prepare written reports stating findings and recommendations regarding specific services for the child and parents.
 Monitor services and court orders ensuring that they are rendered in a timely manner and that a permanent plan has been created for the child.